okelah/thimble/Running-Thimble-Locally.md

 ## Getting Ready to Publish
-To publish locally, id.webmaker.org needs to learn about publish.webmaker.org
+To publish locally, you'll need to do the following...

-**Teach the ID server about the Publish server**
+**1. Teach the ID server about the Publish server**

 * Run ``createdb webmaker_oauth_test`` to create a test database
 * In the **id.webmaker.org** folder
   * Run ``node scripts/create-tables.js``